Table of Contents Hide

 Vivo did not mention anything about its global launch.
 So, we may not see the device in Nigeria anytime soon, however, we estimate the Vivo X60 Pro price in Nigeria to be in the range of N350,000 – N370,000.

 Currently, Vivo has no plans to release the phone officially in Nigeria.
-But in most parts of Asia, the X60 series phones are set to be available, and they’ll be relatively easy to purchase and import them to Nigera.
+But in most parts of Asia, the X60 series phones are set to be available, and they’ll be relatively easy to purchase and import to Nigeria.

 The Vivo X60 Pro is probably one of the best mid-range devices that offer good value.
 Even though some benchmark shows the Exynos 1080 surpasses the Snapdragon 888, avid gamers will likely to rush to them but developers tend to optimize games for Snapdragon processors more often than for Exynos so I dont think so.